chaosweasl/chaosweasl/README.md

 If you're a recruiter or just curious, check out some of the projects I'm most proud of:

 - 🌱 [**Cognify**](https://github.com/chaosweasl/cognify)
-  _A flashcard app with an SM-2 algorithm similar to Anki, but web-based.
+  _A flashcard tool with an SM-2 algorithm similar to Anki, but web-based & with AI integration.
 Work in progress — this will be my most ambitious project yet!_
 - ⏱️ [**Interva**](https://github.com/chaosweasl/interva)
   _A productivity timer app (with a potential backend in Rust)._
 - 📢 [**Not Enough Accountability**](https://github.com/chaosweasl/not-enough-accountability)